-- There may be opportunities for organizations to strengthen the connections between risk oversight and strategic planning. - ➤ Over one-third of the organizations do no formal assessments of emerging strategic, market, or industry risks. - For those that attempt to assess strategic risks, most do so in a predominantly qualitative manner or by using a blend of qualitative and quantitative techniques. - ➤ About half of the organizations fail to meaningfully consider existing risk exposures when evaluating new strategic initiatives. - Less than one-third have "mostly" or "extensively" articulated the organization's appetite for or tolerance of risks in the context of strategic planning. - Just over 15% believe "mostly" or "extensively" that the organization's risk management process is a proprietary strategic tool that provides unique competitive advantage.
+- One of the more notable areas for improvement in risk oversight is the integration of risk management with strategic planning. - ➤ Less than 15% believe "mostly" or "extensively" that the organization's risk management process is a proprietary strategic tool that provides unique competitive advantage. - Less than half (40.4%) of the organizations describe the extent as "mostly" or "extensively" that the board formally discusses the top risk exposures facing the organization when the board discusses the organization's strategic plan.
+This seems surprisingly low given the relationship between risk and return. - ➤ Over one-third (38.2%) of the organizations do no formal assessments of emerging strategic, market, or industry risks. - For those that attempt to assess strategic risks, most do so in a predominantly qualitative manner or by using a blend of qualitative and quantitative techniques.

+- ➤ About half of the organizations fail to meaningfully consider existing risk exposures when evaluating new strategic initiatives. - Less than one-third have "mostly" or "extensively" articulated the organization's appetite for or tolerance of risks in the context of strategic planning.